MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 If you've previously onboarded your servers using MMA, follow the guidance provided in [Server migration](server-migration.md) to migrate to the new solution.

->[!IMPORTANT]
+> [!IMPORTANT]
->Before proceeding with onboarding, check the section [Known issues and limitations in the new, unified solution package for Windows Server 2012 R2 and 2016](#Known-issues-and-limitations-in-the-new,-unified-solution-package-for-Windows-Server-2012-R2-and-2016)
+> Before proceeding with onboarding, see the section [Known issues and limitations in the new, unified solution package for Windows Server 2012 R2 and 2016](#known-issues-and-limitations-in-the-new-unified-solution-package-for-windows-server-2012-r2-and-2016).

 ### Prerequisites